GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 folder inside the sample directory.
 You can upload these resources to your own bucket to run the tests, e.g. using `gsutil`:
 `gsutil cp ./resources/* gs://$CLOUD_STORAGE_BUCKET/`

-Many of these resources are already uploaded to a public read-only bucket.
-If your tests are failing because files are not found in your GCS bucket, you can try setting `CLOUD_STORAGE_BUCKET=cloud-samples-data` to use the public bucket.